silvanohirtie/jimp-discord.js/README.md

 The "JavaScript Image Manipulation Program"

 An image processing library for Node written entirely in JavaScript, with zero native dependencies.
-for any issue, join [this discord server](https://discord.gg/hQZyAmp)
+For any issue, join [this discord server](https://discord.gg/hQZyAmp)
 ## Installation
 Use [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) to install [JIMP](https://www.npmjs.com/package/jimp)
 ```bash